Car Blast Near Niagara Falls Shuts Down US-Canada Crossing, Kills 2 - UrduPoint

 The car then swerved and "hit the fence, went flying up into the air," he said.
 "He went up into the air and we just seen the fireball and that's all we could see.
 It was just covered in smoke everywhere."

-The incident came on the eve of the Thanksgiving holiday, one of the busiest days for travel when millions of Americans take to the roads and skies.
+The incident came on the eve of the Thanksgiving holiday, one of the busiest US travel days when millions of Americans take to the roads and skies.

 Rainbow Bridge -- among the busiest crossings between Canada and the United States -- has 16 vehicle lanes and is normally open around the clock, according to US Customs and Border Protection.